mdsufz/MuDoGeR/README.md

 Several bioinformatics tools used within MuDoGeR require specific databases to work.
 We developed a database download and set up tool to make our lives easier.
 Make sure to run the database setup after MuDoGeR is installed.

+You can also choose to install the databases used by each module individually.
+You can use the flag ```--dbs``` and choose the name of the module you want to set up the databases (all \[default], prokaryotes, viruses, eukaryotes).

 Use this script if you want MuDoGeR to take care of everything.

 ```console